 - How to neutralise the pH of your liquid soap:

 If you are equipped with pH strips then you can go a step further and neutralise the pH of the soap to make it even more gentle on your skin (if it tests too basic).
 To do this, make a 30% borax solution (10g of borax in 30g of water, or 30g borax dissolved in 90g water).
 You shouldn’t need more than 20g of this solution for every 450g of soap paste.
 I suggest adding a little of the solution at a time, rather than the whole lot.
-Less is better than more – so just use what you need to achieve a neutral pH.
-Check the pH with your pH strip until you reach a neutral pH (the ideal for skin is pH7).
+Less is better than more – so just use what you need to achieve the ideal pH.
+Check the pH with your pH strips until you reach pH 5.5.
 You can also do this with citric acid if you do not have borax.

 - The time that it takes to make.
 I think the end result and versatility is worth the effort.
 By making soap paste in bulk, you can dedicate one Saturday afternoon a year, which is manageable.